-Assisted Delivery
+Assisted Delivery: Ventouse and Forceps Delivery

-It is important to remember that labour is different for every mum and baby, and this means that in some cases your baby may need some additional help to be born safely.
+Labour is different for every mum and baby.
+In some cases, your baby may need additional help to be born safely.
+Assisted delivery might be required because:

 • The baby is not moving well through the birth canal despite lots of pushing